Digital Content Re:Connected event – LIVE BLOG

 [...] for the live blogging aspect, you can visit the Manchester DDA blog here, for all blog, Flickr & twitter posts about the [...]

-If you missed it… Digital Marketing Re:Connected Remembered! « AmbITion Resources says:
+If you missed it… Digital Marketing Re:Connected Remembered! « AmbITion Resources points out:

 September 14th, 2010 at 1:42 pm